Effective Hotel Budgeting: How to Make a Hotel Budget Plan That Works

 What’s the Average Revenue in the Hospitality Industry?

-However, these numbers vary widely depending on factors such as location, hotel type, and season.
-For example, luxury hotels may have higher ADRs and RevPARs, while budget hotels may have lower rates but higher occupancy.
+These figures vary widely—luxury hotels usually have higher ADRs and RevPARs, while budget hotels may have lower rates but higher occupancy.

-Internal and External Factors That Affect Hotel Budget
+Internal and External Factors That Affect a Hotel Budget

 Occupancy Rates